DanielBogdanPopa117/MySQL-and-Python-Portfolio/README.md

 -Aggregate Functions: Like COUNT() for counting the number of loans per reader, MIN() and MAX() for finding the oldest and newest book publication dates.
 -Foreign Keys: To maintain relationships between the books, authors, and loans tables, ensuring referential integrity.

 ##2.
-Project SQL - EmployeeManagement
+Project SQL - EmployeeManagement - Trigger and Stored Procedure.